dd9jn/rfc4880bis/crypto-refresh.md

   - the hashed subpacket body,

+  - A second version octet (0x04 for V4, 0x05 for V5)

-  - the two octets 0x04 and 0xFF,
+  - A single octet 0xFF,

-  - a four-octet big-endian number that is the length of the hashed data from the Signature packet stopping right before the 0x04, 0xff octets.
+  - A number representing the length of the hashed data from the Signature packet stopping right before the second version octet.

-    The four-octet big-endian number is considered to be an unsigned integer modulo 2\*\*32.
+    For a V4 signature, this is a four-octet big-endian number, considered to be an unsigned integer modulo 2\*\*32.
+    For a V5 signature, this is an eight-octet big-endian number, considered to be an unsigned integer modulo 2\*\*64.

 After all this has been hashed in a single hash context, the resulting hash field is used in the signature algorithm and placed at the end of the Signature packet.